kubukoz/blog/mdoc/flakes-first-steps.md

 nix flake check
 ```

 The command should succeed with no output.

-Let's make our flake a little more complicated.
+Now let's make our flake a little more complicated...

 ![Draw the rest of the owl](/images/rest-of-owl.jpg)